 Michelle was featured in a Sunday Times article ‘If only he’d been born in the daytime’ – supporting the Sunday Times campaign for increased Consultant presence.
 Michelle also gave a powerful interview about her experience on BBC Radio 4 World at One.
 Michelle appeared in the documentary film ‘Stilloved’ and in January 2016 featured in the Times article ‘The truth about Britain’s stillbirth scandal’.
 Michelle has been working closely with Chris Heaton Harris MP on the issue of inquests for term babies that are stillborn during labour.

 Nicky has been involved in projects within her local region reviewing and improving local maternity services and data reporting.
 Nicky has been a patient representative on three projects run by the Cheshire & Merseyside (now North West Coast) Clinical Network for Maternity.
 Nicky was also a patient representative on the NHS England Women’s Patient Safety Group which met quarterly and included representatives from the Royal Colleges, CQC, NHS Litigation Authority and others.

 Since January 2019 Nicky has been Co-chair of the Maternity Transformation Programme Safety Workstream Board.

 Campaign for Safer Births have also joined forces with some other charities and parents to form ‘Maternity Outcomes Matter’ to work together for improvements.

-In the relatively short time the campaign has been running Nicky and Michelle have been able to draw attention to the issues within maternity care and have already influenced change.
+Through the campaign Nicky and Michelle have been able to draw attention to the issues within maternity care and have already influenced change.
 They have also given help and guidance to many families who have contacted them via the Facebook site.